-NEOTROPICAL MIGRANTS (2013)
+NEOTROPICAL MIGRANTS (2013 ALBUM)

 Neotropical Migrants, is a compilation of songs I wrote (during my more idealistic days) while traveling between the United States and South America.
 During these wanderings, I increasingly developed a connection with neotropical migrants - birds that migrate between the Northern and Southern Hemispheres.
 In these winged beings, I found symbolic inspiration and consolation as they accompanied me at every latitude as I stumbled, discovered, and pondered the meaning of love and life.
 Since Neotropical Migrants, I've continued to write and record more songs.